sujit-sahu/home/content/bookbmstdr/chap1/_index.md

 hospitalization rates in England and child poverty in London.
 For each data set a map of the study region is drawn and
     modeling objectives are stated.

+<a href="../Rcode/Chapter1.html"> R code for reproducing the figures in Chapter 1. </a>

 {{< gallery album="chapter1" >}}